yuk27/BetterJoyForDolphin/README.md

 # BetterJoyForDolphin

-Allows the Nintendo Switch Pro Controller and Joycons to be used with UDP version of Dolphin, the Nintendo Wii emulator and system-wide with generic XInput support.
+Allows the Nintendo Switch Pro Controller and Joycons to be used with UDP version of Dolphin(https://mega.nz/#!Zx4TUQyZ!wc8-lbViJb4ZK1XXXrTVA6om_7Oc8s_6Ot4oX0-YYi0), the Nintendo Wii emulator.

 This project is based on the amazing work done by Davidobot, creator of BetterJoyForCemu(https://github.com/Davidobot/BetterJoyForCemu)